feathr-ai/feathr/docs/concepts/feature-registry.md

 ## Architecture

+The overall Feathr architecture is like below.
+The registry and UI part is illustrated on the top where there are three components for Feathr feature registry:

 ![Architecture Diagram](../images/architecture.png)

-The architecture is as above.
-More specifically, there are three components for Feathr feature registry:

-- Feathr UI, a react based application
+- Feathr UI, a React based application
-- Feathr REST API, which provides abstraction for different registry providers, as well as role-based access control (RBAC)
+- Feathr REST API, which provides abstraction for different registry providers, as well as role-based access control (RBAC).
+Both the Feathr UI and the Feathr Python Client interact with the Feathr REST API service.
+The REST API service then detect if the user has the right access, and route the corresponding request to the registry providers.
 - Different feature registry backends.
 Currently only Azure Purview and SQL based registry are supported, but more registry providers from the community are welcome.

-Both the Feathr UI and the Feathr Python Client interact with the Feathr REST API service.
-The REST API service then detect if the user has the right access, and route the corresponding request to the registry providers.

 ## Accessing Registry in Feathr Python Client